abhimanyuZ/vaccineNotifier/README.md

 # Intro:
 The code runs inside a web browser(on your PC ofcourse) and notifies via Telegram when vaccine is available at the given PINCODE.

+How long it takes to notify: As soon as any slot opens up, notification will be delivered within a min.

 Who can set this up: Anyone who knows how to handle a PC/laptop and use Telegram App